Zilliqa/zilliqa-developer/devops/bucket-separation.md

-# BUCKET CONFIGURATION
+# Bucket Configuration

-## PERSISTENCE BUCKET CONFIGURATION
+## Persistence Bucket Configuration

 To launch a testnet in a cluster with s3 support, you can specify a bucket for s3 operations with the `--bucket=<bucket_name>` option in bootstrap.